bean-mhm/beva/README.md

 needed for traditional rasterized rendering.
 You can call `handle()` on an object wrapper to get its raw handle and directly use the Vulkan API to implement what beva doesn't cover.

-- beva does __not__ use RAII.
-I did initially implement RAII but it wasn't working _too_ well given how the Vulkan API is designed, so I switched to explicit `destroy()` functions on object wrappers and some helper functions to destroy all objects in a vector.

 - beva will __not__ try and catch invalid input.
 It's totally possible to get undefined behavior and crashes with beva if used incorrectly.
 To avoid these